We all have times when we lack confidence and do not feel good about ourselves.

 Where to find help for low self-esteem

-You can refer yourself for psychological therapies on the NHS.
+You can refer yourself for talking therapies on the NHS.

 If you prefer, you can talk to a GP first and they can refer you.